Drug combination found to extend lifespan by 30 per cent “INDEPENDENT”

 Breakthrough Drug Duo Prolongs Mouse Lifespan by 30%

-A pioneering study from Germany’s Max Planck Institute for Biology of Aging has unveiled that a combination of two existing cancer medications—rapamycin and trametinib—can extend the lifespan of mice by approximately 30%.
-This discovery offers promising insights into potential anti-aging therapies for humans.
+A pioneering study from Germany’s Max Planck Institute for Biology of Aging has unveiled that a combination of two existing cancer medications—rapamycin and trametinib—can rapamycin extend lifespan in mice by approximately 30%.
+This discovery aligns with earlier findings on rapamycin’s longevity potential, such as those discussed in Is Rapamycin an Effective Longevity Drug? and Can Rapamycin Really Help You Live Longer?.
+It offers promising insights into potential anti-aging therapies for humans and strengthens the scientific evidence surrounding lifespan increase through targeted drug interventions.

 The Study’s Findings

 In the research, mice treated with rapamycin alone experienced a lifespan increase of 15–20%, while those administered trametinib saw a 5–10% extension.
 However, the most significant results were observed when both drugs were used together, leading to a 30% increase in lifespan.
-Beyond longevity, the treated mice exhibited improved health markers, including reduced inflammation and slower tumor development.
+Beyond longevity, the treated mice exhibited improved health markers, including rapamycin reduce inflammation—a benefit also highlighted in studies such as Rapamycin and mTOR: Could This Be the Hidden Switch Controlling Aging?—and slower tumor development.
+This demonstrates how the rapamycin and trametinib combination enhances overall metabolic and cellular health, similar to findings in A New Hope Against Aging: The Powerful Duo of Rapamycin and Trametinib.

 Mechanisms of Action